knetikmedia/knetikcloud-java-client/docs/StoreShoppingCartsApi.md

 StoreShoppingCartsApi apiInstance = new StoreShoppingCartsApi();
 String id = "id_example"; // String | The id of the cart
-String currencyCode = "currencyCode_example"; // String | The code of the currency
+StringWrapper currencyCode = new StringWrapper(); // StringWrapper | The code of the currency try {
-try {
     apiInstance.setCartCurrency(id, currencyCode);
 } catch (ApiException e) {